 '''

+Example 112: Removing the first page

 config.setPageOrder("2..-1");

 '''

-6.19 How Can the Log Output Be Matched to a Specific Application or Document?
+7.19 How Can the Log Output Be Matched to a Specific Application or Document?

-The API method setConversionName(String) can be used to specify a user-defined name for the conversion.
+The configuration property conversionName can be used to specify a user-defined name for the conversion.
 The name can be an arbitrary string such as an application name, document title, website URL, etc. The conversion name will be logged if set, which means that the log output can then be clearly matched to the producing application, document or website later.
 This is especially useful if you have multiple documents or applications using PDFreactor and want to identify the source of certain log outputs.

-6.20 How Can I Use the REST API With cURL or Wget?
+7.20 How Can I Use the REST API With cURL or Wget?

 The PDFreactor Web Service features a REST API (see Using the REST API (p.
-13)) that can be used by practically any client that can perform HTTP requests.
+15)) that can be used by practically any client that can perform HTTP requests.
 The two examples below show how to use the REST API via cURL and Wget to convert the configuration "config.json" and save the result to "result.pdf".